jeffknaide/resy-bot/README.md

 From here, the application will wait until the time specified by `expected_drop_hour` and `expected_drop_minute` to begin searching for available timeslots.

+If you are looking to make a repeated reservation (see above for some discussion of the configuration for this case), you must also include the `--repeated_request` argument.
+As such, the command should look like:

+`poetry run python main.py <path/to/credentials.json> <path/to/reservation/request.json> --repeated_request`